 Of course, you won’t recoup your full initial investment.
-But selling your textbooks online allows you to get those used books off of your bookshelf and put a little money back in your pocket.
+But selling your textbooks online allows you to get those used books off your bookshelf and put a little money back in your pocket.

 Best Places to Sell Textbooks Online